Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 By 9:15 AM, a competitor has answered, confirmed, and dispatched a plumber.
 By 10 AM, the job is underway.
 You never knew the call came in.

-This happens dozens of times every month in a plumbing operation that is doing things the normal way.
-And the damage it does goes well beyond the individual job.
+This happens dozens of times every month in a plumbing operation that's running normally, doing everything "right."
+And I've seen enough of these businesses to tell you something most plumbing owners don't hear from their accountant or their marketing company: the damage goes well beyond the individual job.

 The Weekend Revenue Math

-Weekend emergency calls are the highest-value calls a plumbing company receives, dollar for dollar.
+Weekend emergency calls are the highest-value calls a plumbing company receives.

 The homeowner is not comparison-shopping.
 They are not waiting for multiple quotes.
-A burst pipe, a sewage backup, a failed water heater on a Saturday morning creates immediate, urgent need.
-The buyer wants resolution in hours, not days.
+A burst pipe, a sewage backup, a failed water heater on Saturday morning creates immediate, urgent need.
+The buyer wants resolution in hours.
 They will pay a premium for availability.
+Price is secondary.

 A five-truck plumbing operation missing an average of three weekend calls per week at a 30% close rate and $1,200 average ticket loses approximately $56,000 per year from the weekend gap alone.